Chilipp/psyplot_old/docs/installing.rst

 .. note::

-    The building of the docs always reprocesses the examples.
+    The building of the docs always preprocesses the examples.
 You might want to disable that by setting ``process_examples = False``.
 Otherwise please note that the examples are written as python3 notebooks.
 So if you are using python2, you may have to install the python3 kernel.
 Just create a new